 I couldn’t find a game pitched by Walter Johnson against (or for) a black team on the east coast in 1909.
 But I did find two games he pitched against (but not for) black teams in Harlem within a few years of 1909.

-First, in 1914, the year Dave Driscoll claimed Johnson had shut out the Lincoln Giants with Gabby Street as his catcher, Walter Johnson ventured into Lenox Oval, Harlem, to the New York City Fire Department team, nicknamed the “Smoke Eaters,” against the Lincoln Stars (not the Giants).
+First, in 1914, the year Dave Driscoll claimed Johnson had shut out the Lincoln Giants with Gabby Street as his catcher, Walter Johnson ventured into Lenox Oval, Harlem, to lead the New York City Fire Department team, nicknamed the “Smoke Eaters,” against the Lincoln Stars (not the Giants).
 Both teams were founded by the McMahons, so we’re not too far off.
 Gabby Street was not to be found, however, and Johnson lost to Gunboat Thompson and the Stars 2 to 0.
 At the same time Joe Williams and the Lincoln Giants were a few blocks away beating the Philadelphia Phillies: